ITS Transit Standards Professional Capacity Building Program

 Summarizing learning objective number 5, defining a profile requirements list and explaining how it is used to specify TCIP requirements.
 Remember, the profile information includes entering data to describe the project and identify the agency developing the profile.
 It includes component selection and we had a simple example of one component, a CAD/AVL providing information to one subsystem, a traveler information system.
 Interface definition involves selecting the file transfers and the dialogs.
 We actually showed you the published subscribe dialog.
 And tailoring involves selecting specific messages to be exchanged.
 TCIP will bring up a long list of messages that could be included in a dialog.
 You actually get to tailor it by checking off the ones you want and the ones you don't want.
 The final step is document creation, which produces the PRL specifications and the XML schema.

 Let's turn now to learning objective 6.
 We're going to articulate and describe the uses of each tool in the TCIP suite of tools.
-We talked about TIRCE, but we've got some others down here that we haven't talked about, message builder, interrogator, responder.
+We talked about TIRCE, but we've got some others down here that we haven't talked about—message builder, interrogator, and responder.
 So we have talked about TIRCE and interface definition.
 We talked a little bit in procurement, we're going to lay this out better for you, I think, as we go along.
 We're going to talk about how we can develop TCIP messages and dialogs using the message builder, interrogator, and responder, and how we can verify that the systems are exchanging messages properly.

 The tool suite includes, as you already know, TIRCE.
-It includes message builder, interrogator and let's talk about this.
+It includes message builder and interrogator and let's talk about this.
 The first thing here is in building TCIP interfaces starts with interface definition.
 We then go through procurement.
 We can then develop messages, and we can verify them.
 So in the middle here is kind of a diagrammatic representation of the tools that we use.
 For interface definition, we use TIRCE.
 It defines the requirements, it specifies the interfaces, and TIRCE produces TCIP compliant documentation.
 In the procurement process, TIRCE provides us with an automated comparison tool that gives us the ability to compare the vendor response with actually the requirements we put out in our procurement.

 The development phase, which we're actually looking at implementing our messages, is using the TCIP message builder, the interrogator, and the responder.
 We actually call the interrogator and responder, the test console.
 This gives us simulation capability.
 It gives us the ability to generate messages and we can log them and actually view the log messages.
 Finally in the verification stage here, we have the ability to automate compliance verification of the messages and to make sure that they've been transmitted and received properly.
 Let's go through, starting from the top, the interface definition uses TIRCE.
 We have, remember the five tabs.
 We specify profile information, we select components, we define interfaces, we tailor interfaces, and we produce documents.